ScheerleJo/SevDeskServer/README.md

     - Finish Colorscheme for light/darkmode
     - finish titlebar
   - [ ] Gathering Data:
+    - Change Donation-Table to one column more with sum as writtenWord
     - Enter Authorization-Key
     - Button for Requesting Data with selectable Year
   - [ ] Automatically create a Table for all Sorted-Data-Points